 I struggle with finding a good rhythm when it comes to working out.
 Sometimes I’m on fire for like a month and won’t let anything get in the way of my workouts.
 And some months I just eat carbs and sit on the couch.
 The thing is, I’m always happier and more energetic when I’m in my workout mode.
 I am not a workout person, but I want to be and I’m never gonna stop trying to be.
 It may be a lifelong struggle, but I’d rather at least try to get Rich & Fit, than not try at all!

 30. Forgive, Let Go & Move Forward

-You want balance in your life?
+Do you want balance in your life?
 Then you need to do these 3 things immediately.
-Forgive anyone who has wronged you, let go of hard feelings and move forward with your awesome life.
+Forgive anyone who has wronged you, let go of hard feelings, and move forward with your awesome life.
 Not everyone is nice or thoughtful in the world, but you can either let that get you down, or you can forgive, let go and move forward.

 Ok, for the comments people, tell me one life lesson you’ve learned that you’d like to share.
 Make sure to also join my Facebook group to join in the conversation there!